jdh8/jdh8.org/_posts/2024-09-22-transfer-oish-relay.md

 Responding to TOR + 1 is more complicated than TOR.
 You can no longer park at the negative relay (TOR + 1).
 Accepting the transfer (TOR + 5) becomes default and often meets a pass.
-Take 1♦ (showing clubs) in Litten Polish Club for
+Take 1♦ (showing clubs) for example:
-example:

 - Pass: weak long diamonds
 - 1NT: constructive natural, effectively 4+ diamonds